 As lightweight touring becomes more popular, many cyclists tend to leverage the advantages of new solutions.
-During couple past years we saw a dramatic demand increase of bikepacking bags compared over traditional panniers.
+During a couple of past years, we saw a dramatic demand increase of bike-packing bags compared to traditional panniers.
 However, for fully self-supported tours, where large luggage capacity is prioritized over speed, folks yet tend to use panniers or trailers.

-In next article we will cover following topics:
+In the next article we will cover the following topics:

 - Camping gear